-Augsburg Fortress will publish my original choral setting of “Jesus Christ the Apple Tree” (Unison or 2-part, keyboard, violin) as part of their Spring 2021 release.
+Augsburg Fortress will publish my original choral setting of “Jesus Christ the Apple Tree” (Unison or 2-part, keyboard, violin) as part of their Fall 2021 release.
 “Jesus Christ the Apple Tree” is an anonymous text full of vivid imagery.
 This original choral setting achieves timbral variety using minimal forces.
 The anthem is appropriate during Advent and Lent, as well as throughout the year.

 Looking for some new additions to your Christmas choir repertoire?
 Consider these pieces: